 We will build a broad community of Champions, including clinicians, managers, patients and others.
 If you are interested in becoming a Time for Care champion, spreading awareness of the 10 High Impact Actions, email the General Practice Development Team.

 Your own Time for Care programme

 In addition to sharing examples of what practices can do to release time for care, we will provide practical support for them to actually implement change.
-Every practice in the country to have the opportunity to join a local Time for Care programme over the next three years.
+Every practice in the country will have the opportunity to join a local Time for Care programme up to August 2018.

 How will this help?

 It will help practices implement change to release time more quickly, safely and sustainably.
-The evidence to date indicates that most practices could expect to release about 10% of GP time over a 9-12 month period.
+The evidence to date indicates that most practices could expect to release about 10 per cent of GP time over a 9-12 month period.
 It will also strengthen collaboration among local practices, with a focus on improving patient care.